JoeClos/hsl/README.md

 ![hsl](https://user-images.githubusercontent.com/89244648/235082404-1aaad47d-dd20-4eeb-a4e8-02183f4103f8.png)
 ## Main features
+### 1. <ins>Front-end</ins>

-* ### Front page
+   * ### Home page
       - Displays stations markers clustered on the map.
 Clusters show the numbers of markers contained.
    - ### Journeys
       - Lists journeys in a paginated table, with a default of 10 journeys/page.
 Other options are: 25, 50, 100 journeys/page out of total: 5000.
       - Each journey shows departure and return stations, covered distance in kilometers and duration in minutes.
       - Searching is implemented and it is filtering and displaying journeys by departure station name.
       - Journeys can be ordered alphabetically by departure station name.
    - ### Stations
       - Lists stations in a paginated table, with a default of 10 stations/page.
 Other options are: 25, 50, 100 stations/page.
       - Each stations shows station name, address, city and operator (where applicable), capacity and coordinates.
       - Seaching is implemented, filtering and displaying station by station name.
       - Stations can be ordered alphabetically by station name.
    - ### Single station view
       - Displays station
          - name,
          - address,
          - total number of journeys starting from the station and ending at the station.
       - Station is located on the map.
    - ### Add station
       - Additionally stations can be added and saved to the database.
+###2. <ins>Back-end</ins>

 ## Technologies
  * UI